Masters of Engineering with a Concentration in Advanced Safety Engineering and Management (M.Eng.)

 Prerequisites: ASEM 610 [Min Grade: B]

-Safeguarding technology and requirements have come a long way since the Industrial Revolution.
-Despite this progress, the lack of machine guarding has continuously been named on OSHA’S top most-cited violations.
-The goal of this course is to equip the student with working knowledge of machinery safety and to develop an ANSI Z10 safety management system so that safety is incorporated into the equipment lifecycle.
-Students will evaluate their current machine management systems to evaluate obstacles, best practices, and solutions to further gain knowledge in machinery technology and management.
-Students will gain an understanding of hazard identification, task-based risk assessment, utilizing the hierarchy of control to select risk reduction measures, verifying selected safeguards to mitigate risks to a tolerable level, and ensuring that the process is documented, maintained, and audited.
-Students will demonstrate their knowledge through evaluating their current machine safety program system gaps, conducting a task-based risk assessment, and developing a Machinery Safety Management System outline to be used at their site or within a company.
+Safeguarding technology and requirements has come a long way since the Industrial Revolution.
+Despite this progress, the lack of effective machine guarding and management has continuously been named one of OSHA’s topmost-cited violations.
+Most businesses assume that the machine manufacturer and installer have met safety compliance requirements, but have they?
+Some site safety professionals use a standard general safety checklist to verify machine safety requirements but is this enough?
+The goal of this course is to equip the student with working knowledge of machine safety through understanding and applying key machine safety compliance standards, e.g. ANSI B11.0, ANSI B11.19, NFPA 79, and ISO 13849-1.
+This course will focus on and apply to power-driven machines used to produce or process material.
+Within the course, students will evaluate their current machine management systems to determine obstacles, best practices, and solutions to further develop their knowledge of machine technology and management.
+Students will conduct a machine task-based risk assessment, utilize the hierarchy of control to select risk reduction measures, and verify and test selected safeguards to mitigate risks to an acceptable level.
+To ensure that the machine safety management process is sustainable, students will utilize ANSI Z10 or ISO 45001 to develop a machine safety management system outline to be used at their site or within a company.

 Prerequisites: ASEM 610 [Min Grade: B]

 ASEM 640.
-Introduction to Model-based Safety Assessments.
+Introduction to Model-Based Safety Assessments.
 3 Hours.

 This course provides students an introduction to model-based engineering and methods to assess holistic safety risks in their own company.
 These tools include requirements development, functional decomposition, design architecture, probabilistic risk assessment (PRA) measures, including, failure mode effects and criticality analysis (FMECA), fault tree analysis (FTA), and other safety engineering concepts.
 The role of a structured, formalized model-based engineering process, used to identify and mitigate hazards, is explored.
 Students engage in a rigorous model-based safety analysis project.

-Prerequisites: ASEM 610 [Min Grade: B] or ASEM 611 [Min Grade: B] or ASEM 612 [Min Grade: B]
+Prerequisites: ASEM 612 [Min Grade: B]

 ASEM 690.
 Special Topics in (Area).
-1-6 Hour.
+1-3 Hour.

 Special Topics.